 Notice Following Death of a Ward or Protected Person.
 No later than 14 calendar days after learning that the subject person has died, the guardian or conservator must file a notice of the subject person’s death.

 Upon a Minor’s Death, Adoption, Marriage or Emancipation.
-Upon a minor’s death, adoption, marriage or emancipation, a court-appointed guardian must file a notice no later than 14 calendar days after the event.
+Upon a minor’s death, adoption, marriage, or emancipation, a court-appointed guardian must file a notice no later than 14 calendar days after the event.
 If a minor does not have a conservator when a guardianship terminates, the guardian must provide the court and former minor ward with a written list of any known assets or monies, other than personal effects, the guardian believes are owned by the former minor ward.

 PART VII.
 RULES THAT APPLY ONLY TO GUARDIANSHIPS AND CONSERVATORSHIPS